mreguant/em-course/index.md

 ## Preliminaries

-We will be using Julia and Pluto.jl to run the exercises.
-For this, **you will need to install Julia in your computer, and add the Pluto package to Julia.**
+We will be using [Julia](https://julialang.org/) and [Jupyter Notebooks](https://jupyter.org/) to run the exercises.
+For this, **you will need to install Julia in your computer, and Jupyter Notebooks.**

-You can follow this amazing guide form MIT to get started into installing this in your computer: [How to install Julia and Pluto.jl](https://computationalthinking.mit.edu/Spring21/installation/)
+You can follow this guide to [add Julia to Jupyter Notebooks](https://datatofish.com/add-julia-to-jupyter/).

-> Credit goes to [Florian Oswald](https://floswald.github.io) for learning about these resources.
-Check his website for amazing computational tools with Julia.

-:exclamation: It is **highly recommended** to make sure you can use Julia and Pluto before class starts.
+:exclamation: It is **highly recommended** to make sure you can use Julia and Jupyter Notebooks before class starts.
+We will also spend time the first day to get this going.

 :information_source: You can **test the installation** by checking this small workbook plotting installed wind capacity in a few select countries.
-Download the [exercise file](/materials/day0/day0.jl) and [data file](/materials/day0/cumulative-installed-wind-energy-capacity-gigawatts.csv) in the same folder, and open the exercise file from Pluto to get started.
+Download the [exercise file](/materials/day0/day0.ipynb) and [data file](/materials/day0/cumulative-installed-wind-energy-capacity-gigawatts.csv) in the same folder, and open the exercise file in Jupyter Notebooks to get started.

 ## Further optional prep